 SmokySignal help #

-A short tour of what SmokySignal shows you, where the data comes from, and how to read each screen.
+A short tour of what SmokySignal shows you, where the data comes from, what you can change, and what to do when something looks wrong.

-SmokySignal is a situational-awareness tool for motorcyclists in the Puget Sound region.
+SmokySignal is a situational-awareness tool for motorcyclists in Washington state.
 It tells you, in one glance, whether a known traffic-enforcement aircraft is up and roughly where it's working.
 The point is to be informed, not to evade — knowing the bird is up is the same as seeing a marked patrol car ahead.
 Ride within the limit and ride well.

-We track 16 fixed-wing planes and helicopters across WSP, KCSO, Pierce SO, Snohomish SO, Spokane SO, and other Washington state agencies.
+We track 21 fixed-wing planes and helicopters across WSP, KCSO, Pierce SO, Snohomish SO, Spokane SO, State of WA, CBP, and USCG.
 The full list is on the About page.

 SMOKEY (speed enforcement) — fixed-wing planes, usually Cessnas with FLIR cameras, used for clocking speed from the air.
 WSP runs five of these.
 Pierce SO runs one.
-If any of these are up, the status pill goes amber and the headline says "Smokey's up."
+Pill: SMOKEY UP.
+Headline: "Smokey's up."

 SAR (search and rescue) — Hueys and similar.
 Almost always responding to a rescue, not enforcement.
 Status stays green; we just note the rescue in a footnote.